campworkcoeman/campworkcoeman.org/scouts-bsa/special-programs/index.md

 ## Pistol Shooting Program

-Camp Workcoeman has been chosen as one of twelve camps in the country to pilot a Scouts BSA Summer Camp Pistol Shooting Program.
-This program is open to Scouts who are thirteen years old and have completed the eighth grade.
-For more information, see the flier below. **Details have not yet been finalized but we plan on offering the course in a new form in 2021.**
+Camp Workcoeman is one of a select few camps that participates in the Boy Scouts of America's Summer Camp Pistol Shooting Program.
+The program is open to all Scouts who are at least 13 and have completed the eighth grade.
+Scouts will receive a safety briefing and instruction followed by the opportunity to earn various pistol marksmanship qualifications.
+Due to the low instructor to shooter ratio, space is extremely limited.
+The program runs July 18 and August 8, 2021 and costs $45.
+An additional signed participation waiver is required.

 > %list-group%
-> <a href="{{ site.url }}/pdf/2019/2019-pistol-flier.pdf" class="list-group-item">2021 Pistol Shooting Flier (Coming Soon)</a>
 > <a href="{{ site.url }}/pdf/2017/2017-pistol-pilot-program-release-agreement.pdf" class="list-group-item">Pistol Program Release Agreement</a>

 ## Huck Finn Tube Ride